chinamike65/hugo-tuolesi/content/book3/book3en.md

 faith is happy, wisdom is incapable of victory, strength is incapable of yielding.

-Teachers of sentient beings, Dharmathers of bodhisattvas, kings of saints, merchants of those who go to Nirvana.
+Teachers of sentient beings, Fathers of bodhisattvas, kings of saints, merchants of those who go to Nirvana.

 Wonderful wisdom is immeasurable, eloquence is difficult to think, speech is pure, voice and sound are beautiful;